The Apostles’ Council: Was The Law of Moses necessary

 Peter also used Old Testament Scripture, emphasizing that nothing in Scripture is done without it:

+All the prophets testify about him that through his name everyone who believes in him receives forgiveness of sins (Acts 10:43).
 Moses said: The Lord your God will raise up for you a prophet like me from among your brothers.
 You must listen to everything he tells you.
 And everyone who does not listen to that prophet will be completely cut off from the people.
 In addition, all the prophets who have spoken, from Samuel and those after him, have also foretold these days (Acts 3:18–24).

 Paul went to Jerusalem again after this council (Acts 21:20–24).